YNU-NakataLab/jUCS/README.md

 #### `./dataset`
 This folder contains:
 - 30 datasets used in the main article
-- 7 additional datasets used in the supplementary material
+- 7 additional datasets used in the appendix

 ## Reproducing Article Results
 To reproduce the results from the article: